Nikos-Stuff/hosting/src/content/legal/terms.md

 # 6) Backups

-- Automatic backups are **not guaranteed** unless stated otherwise.
+- Automatic backups are **not provided**.
 - Users are responsible for making and storing their own backups.
-- Deletion of a server permanently removes all data, including backups.
+- Deletion of a server permanently removes all data.

 ---